Council margin – LNP 18.0% vs GRN

 The LNP’s Kate Richards won Pullenvale in 2016, with an 18% margin.
 She suffered a 13% swing after preferences, but ultimately held on with one of the safest margins in the city.

-Sitting LNP councillor Kate Richards has been disendorsed.
-It is not clear whether she might run as an independent.
+Sitting LNP councillor Kate Richards has been disendorsed, and is running as an independent.

 - Charles Druckmann (Greens)